Skip to main content

 Recommendations: Broaden Scope of Practice - States should consider changes to their scope-of-practice statutes to allow all healthcare providers to practice to the top of their license, utilizing their full skill set.”

-The New Hampshire Optometric Association proudly endorses SB-440's forward thinking legislation that aligns with the federal government's findings.
+The New Hampshire Optometric Association proudly endorses HB 349's forward thinking legislation that aligns with the federal government's findings.

 Students and doctors learn advanced procedures through accredited colleges of optometry but are not allowed to practice them in New Hampshire due to restrictive scope of practice laws.